manofgod747/Philosophy/README.md

 It brings end to beginning

-And Mind takes its next form
+And mind takes its next form